c0deing/llm-soc-alert-triage/README.md

 ## Citation
 If you use this repository in academic work, please cite it as:

 Matthias Rieger.
 (2025).
-LLM-SOC-Alert-Triage: Artifacts of the dissertation “Possibilities and Limitations of Using Large Language Models (LLMs) for Alert Classification and Prioritisation in Security Operations Centers (SOCs)”.
+LLM-SOC-Alert-Triage: Artifacts of the research paper “Possibilities and Limitations of Using Large Language Models (LLMs) for Alert Classification and Prioritisation in Security Operations Centers (SOCs)”.
 GitHub. https://github.com/c0deing/llm-soc-alert-triage